lyokha/nginx-haskell-module/README.md

 file descriptor of a dedicated *self-pipe*.
 The *read-end* file descriptor of the pipe are polled by the nginx event poller (normally *epoll* in Linux).
-When a task is finished, the poller calls a special callback that checks if there are more async tasks for this request and spawns the next one, or finally finishes the rewrite phase handler by returning *NGX_DECLINED*.
+When a task is finished, the poller calls a special callback that checks if there are more async tasks for this request and spawns the next one or finally finishes the rewrite phase handler by returning *NGX_DECLINED*.

 All IO *exceptions* are caught inside async handlers.
 If an IO exception has